 Some come because it's a regular habit.
 Others come for the spectacle.
-Regardless of reasoning, the secret is out — Playalinda beach is one of Florida's most popular nude beaches.
+Regardless of the reasoning, the secret is out—Playalinda Beach is one of Florida's most popular nude beaches.

 Playalinda is located within the Cape Canaveral National Seashore, right near the Kennedy Space Center.
 It's a federally owned beach known for its great surfing.
 Whether by word of mouth or force of habit, there is a remote stretch of the beach that is also well known as a nude beach.

 Of course, what better way is there to beat Florida's heat than to take it all off?
 Just don't forget to pack your sunblock.